sous-chefs/yum/CONTRIBUTING.md

-# Contributing to Opscode Cookbooks
+# Contributing to Chef Cookbooks

-We are glad you want to contribute to Opscode Cookbooks!
+We are glad you want to contribute to Chef Cookbooks!
 The first step is the desire to improve the project.

 You can find the answers to additional frequently asked questions